o-minimal GAGA and a conjecture of Griffiths: Algebraicity and quasi-projectivity of period maps

 \subsection{The Griffiths bundle}

+Let as before $\Omega$ be a pure polarized period domain with generic Mumford--Tate group $\G$ and $\Gamma\subset \G(\Q)$ an arithmetic lattice.
+The Hodge filtration $F^\bullet$ and the Griffiths line bundle $L:=\bigotimes_i\det F^i$ exist universally on $\Omega$.
+Moreover, $L$ descends to $\Gamma\backslash\Omega$, but only as a $\Q$-bundle in general due to the possible torsion in $\Gamma$.
 For any algebraic space $Y$ with a definable map $Y^\df\to\Gamma\backslash\Omega$ we denote by $L_{Y^\df}$ the pullback of the Griffiths $\Q$-bundle. \begin{lemma}Let $Y$ be a definable period image.
 Then $L_{Y^\df}$ is the definabilization of a (unique) algebraic $\Q$-bundle $L_Y$. \end{lemma} \begin{proof}By definition there is an algebraic space $X$ with a definable period map factoring through $Y^\df$ such that $f:X\to Y$ is dominant.
 By a similar argument as in the proof of Theorem \ref{hodgealg}, by possibly thickening $Y$ we may assume $f$ is proper.
-By Theorem \ref{hodgealg} the Griffiths bundle on $X$ is the definabilization of an algebraic $\Q$-bundle $L_{X}$.
-As $L_{Y^\df}$ embeds in $f_*(L_X)^\df$, we are done by Theorem \ref{gaga}. \end{proof}
+By Theorem \ref{hodgealg} the Griffiths bundle on $X$ is the definabilization of an algebraic bundle $L_{X}$.
+Let $m$ be a positive integer such that $L_{Y}^m$ is a bona fide line bundle.
+As $L_{Y^\df}^m$ embeds in $f_*(L_X^m)^\df$, it follows from Theorem \ref{gaga} that $L_{Y^\df}^m$ is the definabilization of a (unique) algebraic line bundle. \end{proof}

-\section{Quasi-projectivity of period images}
+\subsection{Quasi-projectivity of period images}

+Let $Y$ be a definable period image in $\Gamma\backslash\Omega$.
+From the last subsection, we know that the Griffiths $\Q$-bundle $L_Y$ is algebraic.
+In this subsection we apply Theorem \ref{qproj gen} to prove the second part of Theorem \ref{maingriffiths}.